hpzhang94/hpzhang94.github.io/index.md

 ## Research Interests:

-- **NLP**: Summarization, Generation, Misinformation, Information Retrieval
+- **NLP**: Summarization, Generation, Information Retrieval
-- **Generative AI**: Large Language Models, Large Multi-modal Foundation Models
+- **Generative AI**: LLMs, Vision LLMs, Multi-modal Foundation Models
-- **NLP for social good**: Indigenous culture, Climate change, Healthcare
+- **NLP for social good**: Indigenous Culture, Climate Change, Healthcare
 - **Graph Mining**: Graph4NLP

 ## News
 - 04.2025: One research paper on <a href = "https://arxiv.org/abs/2406.12169" target="_blank"> [Multimodal Reasoning]</a> has been accepted to the Multimodal Algorithmic Reasoning workshop at CVPR 2025.
 - 04.2025: One research paper on <a href = "https://arxiv.org/abs/2406.12169" target="_blank"> [retrieval augmented generation]</a> is accepted to IJCNN 2025.
 - 02.2025: Thrilled to receive the UH Manoa Faculty Research Travel Fund!
 Looking forward to NAACL 2025 in Albuquerque.
 - 02.2025: Excited to share that my research has been featured in  <a href = "https://www.hawaii.edu/news/2025/02/07/ai-breakthroughs-healthcare-education-more/" target="_blank"> [University of Hawaii News]</a>.